-- Pews that are available for seating will have signs on them.
+- Pews that are available for seating will not be roped off.
 Only sit in these pews.

 - No more than 2 households per pew, as long as the 2 households can be 6 feet apart in the pew.
 Some pews will only be able to accommodate 1 household.